 Answered By: Stephanie C Gillespie Last Updated: Aug 28, 2019 Views: 5367

-Contemporary sources refer to reviews or criticism of a literary work (ex. poem, play, novel) that were written around the same time that the work was published.
+In literature, contemporary sources refer to reviews or criticism of a literary work (ex. poem, play, novel) that were written around the same time that the work was published.
 Contemporary sources reveal whether a work was immediately successful (ex.
 Harry Potter) or ahead of its time (ex.
 A Jury of Her Peers).